YeonCheolGit/Codility/README.md

-# Solutions of Codility and LeetCode
+# Solutions of Codility

-Repository for solutions of Codility and LeetCode.
+Repository for solutions of Codility.
 Need to change class name to `Solution`.